 - On the Overview tab, scroll down to the Attributes card and click on the Modify icon.
 The Edit Attribute window will appear (Figure 8).
 The Markdown icon indicates that the Markdown feature is now enabled for use.

 - In the text box below the Save Source checkbox, enter the desired information in Markdown format (Figure 9).

-- Click the SAVE button, and the Markdown-formatted description will appear under Description (Figure 10) and under Attributes (Figure 11).
+- Click the SAVE button, and the Markdown-formatted description will appear in the Description card (Figure 10) and the Attributes card.